 The Standard Edition Of Crisis Core Final Fantasy VII Reunion costs $49.99 in the United States and 49.99 Pounds for the UK Version in the PSN Store.
 The Physical Standard edition should cost about the same for any platform, but prices may vary depending on retailers, so it is worth contacting them beforehand about it.
 Furthermore, there is, unfortunately, no reversible cover art for the Physical copies of the game.

-The Digital Deluxe Edition
+Digital Deluxe Edition

 The Digital Deluxe Edition of the game only has a major couple of differences as it includes not only the base game but also the Official Artbook and the Mini Soundtrack.
 These bonuses may sound great on paper until you realize they’re available in digital format and upwards of an extra 20 bucks than the standard edition.
-But the question still remains, is it worth it?

 Well, that depends because the art book is fairly decent as it includes a handful of never-before-seen concept art and imagery of the world in Crisis Core.
 Lastly, the soundtrack only contains about 6 tracks from the game, so don’t expect the entire list of songs to be available here.
-In our opinion, if you’re a massive fan of digital collectibles and the universe of Final Fantasy 7 as a whole, then, by all means, pick this edition up.
+In my opinion, if you’re a massive fan of digital collectibles and the universe of Final Fantasy 7 as a whole, then, by all means, pick this edition up.

 Hero’s Legacy Steelbook